davepinch/pinchy.cc/collections/_fragments/no-a-pastor-would-not-do-that.md

 ---
-title: "No, a pastor would not do that."
+title: "no, a pastor would not do that"
 date:
   2022-06-05
 related: